Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Related Work

 \subsection{Reinforcement Learning for Autonomous Driving}

 Reinforcement learning (RL) recently has been widely employed in decision-making tasks for autonomous driving to good effect \cite{b4}, outcompeting the rule-based approaches that are usually onerous and cannot function well in complex tasks \cite{b2}.
 Another competitive approach is imitation learning \cite{huang2020multi, chen2019deep}, which relies on supervised learning with expert data, but it suffers from the distributional shift problem in the deployment.
 On the other hand, RL can avoid this problem because it relies on interacting with the environment but may require a massive amount of interactions to train an acceptable policy.
 Therefore, recent works have proposed some methods to improve the data efficiency of RL, such as guiding the RL decision-making with expert actions \cite{wu2021human,huang2022efficient,b12} as it can significantly reduce the action exploration space.
 In our work, rather than using expensive expert guidance or demonstration, we propose to leverage the representation learning technique to obtain a better, predictive, and generalizable representation of the environment, in order to improve the training data efficiency and testing performance of RL.
-Another problem with the current RL methods for autonomous driving is that they focus on low-level decisions and end-to-end controls \cite{b6}, such as controlling the steering wheel \cite{wolf2017learning}, however, low-level decision-making is not generalizable and robust.
-Therefore, in our work, we apply the RL method for high-level decision-making tasks \cite{duan2020hierarchical} in various autonomous driving scenarios, which shows promising results.
+Another problem is the fitly selection of the action space for driving decision-making.
+One mainstream makes end-to-end decisions \cite{b6,perez2022deep}, of which map a continuous action space directly with steering \cite{wolf2017learning}, throttle, or endpoints\cite{feher2019hybrid}; Whilst it is stuck on generality with discontinuities. \cite{b5}.
+Therefore, in our work, we alleviate the action settings by introducing strategic decision-making \cite{duan2020hierarchical} in various autonomous driving scenarios, which shows promising results.

+Another solution for RL is sequential learning.
+Expert sequences of state-action-reward pairs are propagated in auto-regressive manners using Transformer decoders.
+TT \cite{janner2021reinforcement} infers discretized sequence mapping for each step using beam search, while DT \cite{chen2021decision} learns the action mapping.
+Comparable to IL, those methods are hungry for expert data, and go under reconstructing futures with verbosity.
+Therefore, we turn to distill reconstruction-free predictive latent as an auxiliary task for RL using SLT.